-Technical Area 1 (TA1): Systems approaches to improve the phytomining of nickel on U.S. marginal lands Phytomining system development: hypothesis and description (must be included in the Application) Description of system initial conditions and the prevalence of the system in U.S. (ultra)mafic soils.
-Molecular-level mechanism of action to enhance phytomining is proposed.

-Target Effectiveness of phytomining system (must be verified by experimentation) Improved (experimental) phytomining system produces 200% of nickel yield of unimproved system and is greater than 30 mg Ni/gdpb.
-At lab or confined field scale of no less than 1,000 cubic feet of soil, phytomining system should accumulate more than 250 kg of nickel per hectare per year (kg Ni/hectare/year) in harvestable plant biomass.
-At the end of the proposed project, the improved phytomining system should accumulate more than 250 kg of nickel per hectare per year (kg Ni/hectare/year) in harvestable plant biomass in the lab or in a confined field at a sample scale that is no less than 250 square feet of soil at an appropriate depth for that plant's root system.
-In case of aquatic plants in a freshwater system, an equivalent scale testing environment is required.
-Project also describes a technology pathway to accumulation of greater than 500 kg Ni/hectare/year.
-Information from selected downstream processing (must be included in the Application) Description of likely methodology for extraction of nickel from the HA plant, including an estimate of GHG emissions associated with the extraction of 1,000 kg of nickel from plant biomass using the indicated methodology.
+Technical Area 1 (TA1): Systems approaches to improve the phytomining of nickel on U.S. marginal lands Phytomining system Description of system initial conditions and the prevalence of the system in U.S. (ultra)mafic soils. development: hypothesis Molecular-level mechanism of action to enhance phytomining is and description (must be proposed. included in the Application) Target Effectiveness of Improved (experimental) phytomining system produces 200% of nickel yield of unimproved system and is greater than 30 mg phytomining system (must Ni/gdpb. be verified by At lab or confined field scale of no less than 1,000 cubic feet of soil, experimentation) phytomining system should accumulate more than 250 kg of nickel per hectare per year (kg Ni/hectare/year) in harvestable plant Project also describes a technology pathway to accumulation of greater than 500 kg Ni/hectare/year.

+Questions about this FOA?
+Check the Frequently Asked Questions available at http://arpa-e.energy.gov/faq.
+For questions that have not already been answered, email ARPA-E-CO@hq.doe.gov (with FOA name and number in subject line); see FOA Sec.
+VII.A.

+Problems with ARPA-E eXCHANGE?
+Email ExchangeHelp@hq.doe.gov (with FOA name and number in subject line).

+Information from selected

+downstream processing

+(must be included in the

+Application)

+Description of likely methodology for extraction of nickel from the HA plant, including an estimate of GHG emissions associated with the extraction of 1,000 kg of nickel from plant biomass using the indicated methodology.